Five realistic tips for having a consistent, enjoyable self care practice, so you can show yourself some love

 5) Don’t let self care turn into another stressor.

-If you have something scheduled, say a bath, but you are too tired to even wash your wash — go to bed!
+If you have something scheduled, say a bath, but you are too tired to even wash your face — go to bed!
 That’s self care too.
 Saying “no” is 100% self care.

-Self care is meant to be enjoyed, not goes additional stress.
+Self care is meant to be enjoyed not to give you additional stress.
 So don’t let it turn into something you “have to” or “should” do!

 What are your favorite self care tips?
 I’d love to hear them!